Always From Scratch

 • Throw them on a sandwich for a meatball parm or top them with some Pistachio Pesto for extra flavor.

-• Meatballs should always be served alongside some pasta like Creamy Red Pepper Sauce, Pasta with Peas and Pancetta, Bucatini Amatriciana, or a baked pasta dish like Authentic Italian Lasagna.
+• Traditional meatballs should always be served alongside some pasta like Creamy Red Pepper Sauce, Pasta with Peas and Pancetta, Bucatini Amatriciana, or a baked pasta dish like Authentic Italian Lasagna or Baked Cheese Manicotti.

-• I always serve my meatballs with some kind of delicious vegetable like Garlic Parmesan Green Beans, Italian Lacinato Kale, or Sauteed Rapini with Garlic.
-If I'm not making pasta I'll also serve them with Crispy Garlic Parmesan Potatoes.
+• I always serve my Italian meatballs with some kind of delicious vegetable like Garlic Parmesan Green Beans, Italian Lacinato Kale, Italian Radicchio Salad, or Sauteed Rapini with Garlic.
+If I'm not making pasta, I'll also serve them with Crispy Garlic Parmesan Potatoes.

 More Classic Italian American Recipes